 The Importance of Tempering Chocolate

 When you melt chocolate, it’s important to do it slowly and carefully to prevent it from seizing or becoming grainy.
 This process is called tempering, and it involves heating the chocolate to a specific temperature, then cooling it, and then heating it again.
 This helps the chocolate to form stable crystals that give it a shiny and smooth appearance.
-So, if you are looking to make chocolate bombs, you will need to learn a bit about tempering chocolate first to prevent it from becoming grainy!

 The Role of Fat in Chocolate